There Are No Post-Quantum Weakly Pseudo-Free Families in Any Nontrivial Variety of Expanded Groups: Introduction

 The above properties of families of computational $\Omega$-algebras (pseudo-freeness, weak pseudo-freeness, polynomial boundedness, etc.) can be defined for families of black-box $\Omega$-algebras similarly.
 Like families of computational $\Omega$-algebras, unless otherwise specified, families of black-box $\Omega$-algebras are assumed to be polynomially bounded and to have unique representations of elements.
 Note that if there exists a weakly pseudo-free family of computational $\Omega$-algebras, then there exists a weakly pseudo-free family of black-box $\Omega$-algebras in the same variety (see Proposition~\ref{p:exwpffocOaimplexwpffobbOa}).

 Let $\cl V$ be a variety of $\Omega$-algebras.
-Suppose $\Omega$ contains a set $\Gamma$ of group operation symbols such that for all $H\in\cl V$, the $\Gamma$-reduct of $H$ (i.e., $H$ considered as a $\Gamma$-algebra) is a group.
+For any $\Psi\subseteq\Omega$, we denote by $\cl V|_\Psi$ the variety of $\Psi$-algebras generated by the $\Psi$-reducts of all $\Omega$-algebras in~$\cl V$.
+(The $\Psi$-reduct of an $\Omega$-algebra $H$ is $H$ considered as a $\Psi$-algebra.)
+Suppose $\Omega$ contains a set $\Gamma$ of group operation symbols such that $\cl V|_\Gamma$ is a variety of groups.
 (A set of group operation symbols consists of a binary, a unary, and a nullary operation symbols for the multiplication, the inversion, and the identity element in a group, respectively.)
 In this case, $\cl V$ is called a variety of expanded groups.
 Choose such a set~$\Gamma$.
 Furthermore, we assume that $\cl V$ is nontrivial and elements of the $\cl V$-free $\Omega$-algebra freely generated by $a_1,a_2,\dotsc$ are represented by straight-line programs (see Example~\ref{ex:SLPrepres}).
 Then our main result (Theorem~\ref{t:tharenopqwpffoeg}) states that in $\cl V$, there are no families of any of the following types: \begin{itemize} \item post-quantum weakly pseudo-free families of computational $\Omega$-algebras,

 \item post-quantum worst-case weakly pseudo-free families of computational $\Omega$-algebras,

 \item post-quantum weakly pseudo-free families of black-box $\Omega$-algebras,